dancodermachine/fastapi-tutorial/README.md

 ## RESTful API
-`python -m uvicorn code:app --reload` `http://127.0.0.1:8000/docs` -> FastAPI will automatically list all your defined endpoints and provide documenttion about the expected inputs and outputs.
+`python -m uvicorn code:app --reload` `http://127.0.0.1:8000/docs` -> FastAPI will automatically list all your defined endpoints and provide documention about the expected inputs and outputs.
 You can even try each endpoint directly in this web interface.

 ### Handling Request Parameters
 The main goal of a **representational state transfer (REST)** API is to provide a structured way to interact with data.
 As such, it is crucial for the end user to send some information to tialor the response they need, such as path parameters, query parameter, body payloads, headers, and so on.